Updates

 • 42 seconds average in Turbo mode โ€” 3โ€“6x faster than every competitor

-• Pikaffects (Inflate, Melt, Explode) produce genuinely scroll-stopping content
+• Pikaffects (Inflate, Melt, Explode) produce scroll-stopping content

 • Pikaframes transitions are clean and fast โ€” great for product marketing